Chart Color Schemes

 Employment conditions in Taylors Hill demonstrate strong performance, ranking among the top 35% of areas assessed nationally

 Taylors Hill's workforce is highly educated with diverse sector representation.
-Its unemployment rate was 3.2% in September 2025, lower than Greater Melbourne's 4.7%.
+Its unemployment rate was 3.2% as of September 2025.
+Employment grew by an estimated 5.2% in the past year.

 Frequently Asked Questions - Employment